- SENATORS' STATEMENTS

 In a ruling on November 6, 2012, it was noted "that committee reports that are not for consideration later during the same sitting are not handed out as a matter of course, but can be requested from the pages."
 The events of May 9 were generally in keeping with current practice.
 The table was guided by indications given about anticipated proceedings following the presentation of each report.
 In the end, however, events unfolded differently.
 This created the confusion.
 Once it became clear that senators wanted to have copies of the final report distributed, this was done.

 The events of May 9 were in line with current practices.
 If senators do wish to change current practice, they certainly can be adapted.
 The issue could be taken up with the Rules Committee or by consultation through the usual channels.
-I wish to thank the Honourable Senator Moore for raising this point of order, because there was a bit of confusion that day.
+I wish to thank the Honourable Senator Moore for raising this point of order, because there was a bit of confusion on that day.

 On the Order: